Newtales/Google-Cyber-Security-Portfolio/README.md

 <br>

-Each directory holds the files for each of the courses in the certificate and the order they were completed in is:

-***The focus of this Portfolio was to gather, improve and complete activies related to Cyber Security.*** <br>
+***The focus of this Portfolio was to gather, improve and complete activies related to Cyber Security and presented in Google's Professional Cyber Security Specialization offered through Coursera.*** <br>
-***Self related activies such as professional statements, CVs, etc., will be included at a later date in a separate repo.***

 Play It Safe: Manage Security Risks - ✔️
   <li>Botium Toys Audit</li>